modelbased/minirllab/README.md

 * hypertune.py
   * uses bayesian optimisation to tune selected hyperparameters
   * uses multiprocessing to run multiple evaluations in parallel
+  * implements a median pruner to stop badly performing runs early
   * Use case: optimise a new hyperparameter